Tesla, Inc.

 Cash vs Debt

-Tesla, Inc. holds $44.74B in cash against $15.89B in total debt, giving it a net cash position.
-This means the company could theoretically pay off all its debt and still have cash remaining.
-The company generates $5.25B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
+The balance sheet looks solid with $44.74B in cash comfortably exceeding the $15.89B debt load.
+A net cash position generally provides financial flexibility during uncertain economic periods.
+Free cash flow comes in at $5.25B, providing flexibility for reinvestment, buybacks, or dividends.
+Consistent free cash flow generation is often considered a sign of operational health.
 ROE of 4.9% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.2% is on the lower side, which is common in asset-heavy industries.
 Revenue has been uneven over recent years, ranging from $81.46B to $94.83B.